Skip to Main Content

 Finding OERs in the Library Catalog

 Some OERs are available in the library catalog.
+You may also find titles available as unlimited access eBooks.

 screenshot of left sidebar on catalog search results.
 The Open Access option is fourth on the "Availability" list.
 "Availability" is nested under "Sort By".